Giant-Tech-Solutions-llc/passgeni-v2-app/README.md

 **All website text is in one file: `content/copy.js`**

-Edit text there — it updates across the site automatically.
 Never hardcode text in components.
+Edit `copy.js` only.

-Key exports from `content/copy.js`:
+Key exports:

 | Export | Contents |
 |---|---|